SolidOS/solidos/README.md

 #### Deployment on solidcommunity.net server

-Before you start, make sure you have access to all the GitHub repos and all the npm packages.
-Using Ubuntu or alike, ssh into server as root.
+Before you start, make sure you have access to all the GitHub repos and all the `npm` packages.
+Using Ubuntu or other Unix-like OS, `ssh` into the server as `root`.

 ```sh
 tmux new